 7 Top-Rated Marseilles Day Trips

-Surrounding the cosmopolitan port city of Marseilles, the vibrant coastal region offers many interesting tourist attractions.
-This area of Provence has a distinctive Mediterranean ambience and a scenic countryside of beautiful coastline, unique nature sites, and ancient hilltop villages.
-The serene beauty of the Calanques enchants visitors with its pristine coves of turquoise water.
+Surrounding the cosmopolitan port city of Marseilles is a vibrant Provençal countryside with many interesting tourist attractions.
+This area of Provence has a distinctive Mediterranean character and diverse landscape: a spectacular coastline, rolling hills dotted with ancient villages and pristine nature reserves.
+The serene Calanques offer an enchanting escape to secluded coves of turquoise water.
 Aix-en-Provence delights with the charm of a traditional Provençal town and an array of excellent museums.
-Visitors will also enjoy a day trip to the picturesque fishing village of Cassis and the "most beautiful village" of Gordes with its quaint ambience.
+Visitors will also enjoy day trips to the picturesque fishing village of Cassis and the "Most Beautiful Village" of Gordes with its quaint ambience.
 The lovely seaside village of Hyères is another historic town and was one of the first winter resorts in France.
-Other highlights include Salon de Provence, a medieval hilltop village with incredible history, and Saint-Maximum with a fascinating pilgrimage church that will inspire the faithful.
+Other highlights include Salon de Provence, a medieval village with incredible history, and Saint-Maximum with a fascinating pilgrimage church that will inspire the faithful.

 Some of the most magnificent and unusual natural scenery of the Mediterranean is found in Calanques, an area along the coast between Marseilles and Cassis.
 The word "calanque" means "cove" and it describes the narrow fiord-like coves found in this region.
 The coves cut deep into limestone rock walls, forming pools of sea water that are as calm as lakes.
 Because the light reflects off the white limestone, the water appears a stunning turquoise color that is mesmerizing.
 The Calanques also has amazing wildlife and rare plant species because of the unique environment.
 The area is partly used as natural yacht harbors and is popular with rock climbers.
 The large Calanques, Port-Miou, En-Vau and Port-Pin, are particularly impressive; they are accessible by land as well as by boat from Marseilles or Cassis.
 Boat tickets are available at the Marseilles and Cassis ports 30 minutes before departure time.
 Organized private boat trips can be also arranged.